hassaan4584/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 - Supports [native][12] "undo" and "redo" actions, typically from shaking.
 - The content type of all text views and text fields is included, and the correct keyboard type is used for the current context.
 The keyboard's language identifier is integrated correctly.
 - You support [two finger drag to edit gestures][18] in table and collection views.
+- If you've customized the back button image for navigation controller, you've also set a `backIndicatorTransitionMaskImage`.[25]
 - If you have searching capabilities, it [supports field tokens][19].
 - Handles the keyboard being undocked on the iPad, if views are constrained to it via an `inputAccessoryView`.
 - If data is quantifiable while data transfer is occurring, a progress indicator is used over an activity indicator.